Flickerdeck

 How many cards are included in the Pontifex Tarot?

-The Pontifex Tarot is a combined edition that includes a total of 111 cards.
-This comprises 78 standard divination cards, which follow the traditional tarot structure, and an additional 33 meditation cards, designed for deeper spiritual contemplation and practice.
+The Pontifex Tarot is a "Combined Edition" that includes a total of 111 cards.
+This comprises 78 divination cards, which follow the standard tarot structure, and an additional 33 meditation cards designed for introspective practice and personal growth.

-What is the core concept behind the Pontifex Tarot?
+What is the concept behind the Pontifex Tarot?

-The Pontifex Tarot is designed to bridge two significant esoteric traditions: the British and French schools of tarot.
-Its name, 'Pontifex,' means 'bridgebuilder,' reflecting its purpose to connect outer experiences with inner illumination, offering a pathway for spiritual growth and understanding.
+The Pontifex Tarot aims to bridge two significant esoteric traditions: the British and French schools of tarot.
+The name "Pontifex" means "bridgebuilder," reflecting the deck's core purpose of creating a connection between outer experiences and inner illumination, offering a holistic approach to spiritual understanding.

 Is the Pontifex Tarot suitable for beginners?

-Given its focus on bridging esoteric traditions and its inclusion of meditation cards, the Pontifex Tarot is likely best suited for experienced tarot readers and those with a background in esoteric studies.
-While beginners could use it, its depth and specialized approach might be more fully appreciated by those already familiar with tarot systems.
+Given its focus on bridging two esoteric traditions and its inclusion of both divination and meditation cards, the Pontifex Tarot may be best suited for readers with some prior experience in tarot or esoteric studies.
+While it offers a comprehensive system, its depth and unique approach might be more fully appreciated by those already familiar with tarot concepts.

 Campaign Stats